FAQ on B. W. Wells grants

 Does my native garden/restoration need to be accessible to the general public?

-Even if your budget is simple with few items, please still make a separate section that contains an itemized budget with justification for non-plant/seed and soil items.
+A budget is required, even if it has only one item.
+Please make a separate section or separate document that contains an itemized budget with justification for non-plant/seed and soil items.
+The budget is a crucial part of the review process.